jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 At the conclusion of this lab you will have installed ~10-20 Linux based operating system distributions (distros) as Virtual Machines.
 You will have explored the major paradigms of the two major Linux distro families.
 You will have mastered the installation process and been exposed to various Linux distro paradigms.

-### Virtual Machine Creation - part I
+### Virtual Machine Creation Lab

 Following the demonstrations in section 3.6.3 and the installation information in section 3.6.1, you will need to find the download links for the Linux and BSD ISOs listed.
 You will need to install the latest version of [VirtualBox 7.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise.

-If you are using an M-series Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for Apple Silicon Macs](https://www.parallels.com/ "Parallels virtualization for M1 Mac").
+If you are using an M-series Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for Apple Silicon Macs](https://www.parallels.com/ "Parallels virtualization for Apple Silicon Mac").

 Complete each install fully and then using the correct package manager install the program `fastfetch` and take a screenshot of the results.
-There are 15 different distributions listed for Intel based x86 Windows and Macs.
-There are 11 different distributions listed for M-series Mac Hardware.
-If a version number is not listed, assume the latest version.
+There are different distributions listed for x86 Windows and Macs.
+There are different distributions listed for M-series Mac Hardware.
+If a version number is not listed, assume the latest version of that linux distro.

 #### Parallels